LazaUK/AOAI-APIM-AIGateway/README.md

 3. After clicking **Next**, enable "_Manage token consumption_" API-M policy and set desired Tokens-per-Minute (TPM) limit.
 Optionaly you can add "consumed tokens" and "remaining tokens" headers to API-M endpoint's responses.
 ![APIM - Enabling TPM policy](/images/apim_tpm_config.png)
 > _Note_: provided [Jupyter notebook](AOAI_APIM_TPM_Limit.ipynb) assumes that you have both headers enabled and was tested against API-M endpoint with **100** TPM limit.
-4. Once you click the Create button, a new set of APIs will be provisioned to support interactions with various AOAI models.
-API-M will also add token consumption policy to all newly provisioned API operations.
+4. Once you click the **Create** button, a new set of APIs will be provisioned to support interactions with various AOAI models.
+API-M will also add tokens limit policy to all new API operations.
 Technical aspects of this policy can be found in [this reference document](https://learn.microsoft.com/en-gb/azure/api-management/azure-openai-token-limit-policy):
 ``` XML
 <policies>
     <inbound>